MicrosoftDocs/win32/desktop-src/ipc/pipe-names.md

 ---
-Description: 'Each named pipe has a unique name that distinguishes it from other named pipes in the system's list of named objects.
-A pipe server specifies a name for the pipe when it calls the CreateNamedPipe function to create one or more instances of a named pipe.' ms.assetid: '8f7e717a-648b-421e-ab79-a4abbae670be'
+Description: Each named pipe has a unique name that distinguishes it from other named pipes in the systems list of named objects.
+A pipe server specifies a name for the pipe when it calls the CreateNamedPipe function to create one or more instances of a named pipe. ms.assetid: 8f7e717a-648b-421e-ab79-a4abbae670be
 title: Pipe Names
 ms.technology: desktop
 ms.prod: windows